MjeedM/AI-Task-1-2/README.md

 ### Step 3
 - If our Jetson Nano was A02 then we should plug in the SD card, and after its booting, it will take us to the XUbuntu installation screen.

-  To find out which .dtb file is compatible with our Jetson Nano run the following on the it:
+  To find out which .dtb file is compatible with our Jetson Nano run the following on its terminal:

   ``cat /sys/firmware/devicetree/base/compatible
   ``

-- In case of the Jetson Nano was B01, then from our SD card we should go to boot > extlinux > extlinux.conf then open it in terminal and enter the command:
+- In case of the Jetson Nano was B01, then from our SD card we should go to *[boot > extlinux > extlinux.conf]* then open it in terminal and enter the command:
   ``sudo vim extlinux.conf
   ``